jhudson8/restful-redux/docs/action-creator.md

         // the model data
       }
     }
-  },
+    // other entities values for different ids and/or entity types can be included as well },
   data: _meta data_ (accessed using model.data() - see Model docs; good for collections where the "model" is an array) }